 Puncture the plastic to allow excess water to drain away.

-The latter two fillings will act as moisture reservoirs as opposed to the first, which is more of a drainage layer rather than a moisture trap.
+The latter of the two fillings described will act as moisture reservoir as opposed to the first, which is more of a drainage layer rather than a moisture trap.

 The beds and rings should be prepared a couple of weeks before planting.